But…won’t I seem pushy?

 But here’s the thing to keep in mind; career networking and social networking are two completely different things.

-In the job search however, proactive is definitely a plus.
+In the job search, however, being proactive is definitely a plus.

 My coaching clients are talented, qualified candidates.
 I have yet to work with someone I thought was unable to handle any challenge a new job could throw at them, usually with the experience to prove it.
 Yet, when they’re in conversation with someone pivotal to the role they’re pursuing, they get stuck.